 Nerds of the New Age (Formerly ACM)

 The Nerds of the New Aage operates exclusively for educational and scientific purposes to promote an increased knowledge of and greater interest in the science, design, development, construction, languages, management and applications of modern computing; greater interest in computing and its applications; and a means of communication between persons having an interest in computing.
-Membership is open to all paid sutdents attending the Univeristy of Virginia's College at Wise and that are in good standing.
+Membership is open to all paid sutdents attending UVa-Wise and that are in good standing.

 President: Jacob Atkins

 Advisor: Daniel Ray